-Storage: This sub-menu displays the status of your smartphone's internal storage as well as that of any MicroSD card you have installed.
-The storage is broken down by type of content, and you also have options to un-mount or erase MicroSD cards.
+Storage: This sub-menu displays the status of your smartphone's internal storage as well as that of any microSD card you have installed.
+The information is sorted by type of content, and you also have options to un-mount or erase microSD cards.